SystemsApproach/ops/provision.rst

 (System)"*.
-Said another way, there is no off-the-shelf ZTP solution we can use (i.e., someone has to write the playbooks), but the problem is greatly simplified by having access to all the configuration parameters maintained by NetBox.
+Said another way, there is no off-the-shelf ZTP solution we can use (i.e., someone has to write the playbooks), but the problem is greatly simplified by having access to all the configuration parameters that NetBox maintains.

-The general idea is straightforward.
+The general idea is as follows.
 For every network service (e.g., DNS, DHCP, iPXE, Nginx) and every per-device subsystem (e.g., network interfaces, Docker) that needs to be configured, there is a corresponding Ansible role and playbook.\ [#]_ This set is copied onto the Management Server during the manual configuration stage summarized